Bartyxx/PCA16Personality/README.md

 <tr><td>2</td><td>0</td><td>0</td><td>2 </td><td></td><td>2 </td><td>1</td><td>INFJ</td></tr>
 </table>

-Every rows rapresent a users that take the test, the possible answer to every question are 7, rapresentend with a number in the following way:<br/>
+Every row represents one user that take the test, and the possible answer to every questions is 7, represented with a number in the following way:<br/>
 <table>
 <tr><td><b>Value in the dataset</b></td><td><b>Answer in the test</b></td></tr>
 <tr><td>3                           </td><td>Strongly Agree          </td></tr>